adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 ~~~
 {: .output}

-[Numbers API][numbersapi] provides facts about numbers.
+[Numbers API](https://numbersapi.com/#42) provides facts about numbers.
 By putting the number of
 interest into the address, we tell Numbers API which number to give a fact
 about.